 Job Functions and Work Environment

-Criminal profilers work closely with detectives and criminal investigators, helping them develop leads and suspects of high-profile crimes.
+Criminal profilers work closely with other detectives and criminal investigators, helping them develop leads and suspects of high-profile crimes.
 Profilers look at a number of factors to help them determine everything they can about a particular criminal.

 Profilers meticulously analyze information from crime scenes.
 They read reports from ballistics experts, bloodstain analysts and other forensic investigators, looking at every aspect of the crime to gather important insights into a suspects identity.